Katla

 About Katla

-Iceland's most feared volcano lies hidden beneath Mýrdalsjökull glacier.
+Katla lies beneath the Mýrdalsjökull ice cap in southern Iceland.
+The central caldera is ~10 km wide and is hidden beneath 590 km² of ice.
+The volcano rises to ~1,500 m above sea level.
 When Katla erupts, it causes catastrophic glacial floods that can match the flow of the Amazon River.

 🌋 Volcanic Power